+TYPE OF PROCUREMENT.
+(Select one)

-TYPE OF PROCUREMENT: (Select one)
+T YPE OF PROCUREMENT: (Select one)

-Sole Source:
+Sole So ourde:

-Only one supplier is capable of supplying the required commodity or service, Corning Community College engages one supplier based on below written justification.
+- ne supplier is capable of supplying the required commodity or service, Corning Community College engages pplier based on below written justification.
 (Attach Sole Source letter from Supplier.)

-Single Source:
+Single Sou rce :

-Although two or more suppliers can provide the required commodity or service, Corning Community College selects one supplier over another based on below written justification.
+gh two or more suppliers can provide the required commodity or service, Corning Community College selects pplier over another based on below written justification.

+one su spiler over another based on below written justimoution.

-JUSTIFICATION: (Select one)
+Л JSTIFICATION: (Select one)

 Only known supplier.
-(List the suppliers who were contacted below and the specific reasons why each was not a viable source). •
+(List the suppliers who were contacted below and the specific reasons why each was

+not a viable source).

+•

+Only known qualified supplier.
+(List the qualifications that each source or items meet.
+If another supplier

+offers a similar item, provide the item identification, supplier information and comparable pricing).

+•

+Supplier is proprietary or unique.
+(The selected supplier is the only provider of this item or service.
+List the

+reasons why no substitute item can be used and if no similar item is available).

+•

+Continuation of an ongoing service or addition to a critical system already procured from that supplier.

+(List the reasons why it would not be cost effective and/or schedule effective and/or technical risk

+mitigation prudent to procure with another supplier for this procurement).

+•

-DESCRIPTION & REASONABLENESS OF PRICE: (Provide written explanation, technical reasoning and/or evidence of the claim)
+DI ESCRIPTION & REASONABLENESS OF PRICE: (Provide written explanation, technical reasoning

+d/or evidence of the claim)

+L

-I certify that statements checked, and information provided above, are complete and correct to the best of my knowledge.
-I understand that the processing of this single/sole source justification precludes the use of full and open competition.
+rtify that statements checked, and information provided above, are complete and correct to the best of my wledge.
+I understand that the processing of this single/sole source justification precludes the use of full

+open competition.

+unu -r

-Department Authorization
+Dep partment Authorization

-SIGN:\\\\\DATE:\\\\\
+SIG N:DATE: